purescript-contrib/purescript-github-actions-toolkit/docs/02-Core.md

 #### Logging

 Finally, this library provides some utilities for logging.
 Note that debug logging is hidden from the logs by default.
-This behavior can be toggled by enabling the [Step Debug Logs](../../docs/action-debugging.md#step-debug-logs).
+This behavior can be toggled.

 ```js
 task = do